markdrago/markdrago.github.com/source/_posts/2012-03-03-a-pragmatic-exploration-of-tech-debt.markdown

 Along with debt comes interest payments.  {"The interest that you pay on tech debt is the loss in productivity that results from the tech debt's existence."}  The worse the tech debt, the higher the interest.
 But how should we be comparing one chunk of tech debt with another?
 The interest on tech debt should always be in terms of pain.
 Code that everyone agrees is poorly designed, but that isn't generating bugs or being actively worked on, is not causing a lot of pain.
 Inversely, code which at first glance seems reasonable, but is creating headaches for everyone that is working on it, is creating a lot of pain.
 So, which tech debt should be paid back first?
 Easy - the debt that has the highest interest payments / is causing the most pain.
 {%endpullquote%}

+####Bankruptcy
+Failure is always an option, and sometimes deciding to rewrite the system that you have is the right choice.
+Just like foreclosing on a mortgage will damage your credit, rewriting a non-trivial system will severly impact your ability to deliver new value to the business for a long period of time.
+This is why making such a decision should be done rarely and only after considerable thought.
+However, it will be the right decision in some cases; like if the team or the business is changing dramatically or perhaps after a merger.

 ###Final Payment
 Debt can be a useful tool in financial planning and it can be a useful tool in software engineering.
 Ultimately the job of software engineers (and really any employee) is to generate business value.
 If you find yourself in the position where you can take on a reasonable amount of low-interest tech debt and deliver important value to the business you should be proud to make the decision to take it on.
 Tech debt can be a powerful tool, and like all powerful tools, should be used wisely.

-But it would be a shame to leave it unused.
+#####Thank Yous
+Thanks to Dennis Lipovsky for proof-reading and giving me the idea for the section on bankruptcy.